 “Worried the electricity system won’t keep up over summer?
-Worry about coal,” wrote economics editor Peter Martin in The Age this month.
+Worry about coal,” wrote economics editor Peter Martin in The Age.

 He wasn’t kidding.
 In the space of one December week last year, coal power stations in Australia failed without warning, or ‘tripped’, four times: